The Building Blocks of the Zodiac Personalities

 Villain Types: Tyrants, Cynics, Schemers, Anarchists

 Many people confuse tropes and archetypes, but each of the above gaming categories can fit into the bigger categories of each zodiac sign.
 You can have a Sagittarius who is lawful good, or chaotic good, or a cynical villain who has become a lone wolf.
-The freedom and truth aspects of the archetype can bend in any direction.
+The freedom and truth aspects of that archetype can bend in any direction.

 Karma